 The Society provides a broad spectrum of scientific and educational activities.
 These include the production and regular updating of internationally renowned guidelines for the management of hypertension; an Information Service for healthcare professionals; a Validation Service for manufacturers of blood pressure monitors; coordinating collaborative research into aspects of hypertension and cardiovascular risk; and holding scientific meetings covering all aspects of research and the delivery of care related to hypertension and cardiovascular disease.

-An Annual Scientific Meeting is held every September at a University campus in the UK or Ireland.
+An Annual Scientific Meeting is held every September at a venue in the UK or Ireland.

-The Society also has five working parties and two networks
+The Society also has four standing committees and two special interest groups